 Once we find out what their goals are, I take my time to explain how to get there and debunk some myths.

 So ask yourself some questions about what it is that you want to achieve when you think about exercising, eating healthy, dieting, counting calories, running or losing some weight.

-It is true that taking action is better than not doing anything, but if you take educated and smart action it would improve the probabilities that start on the right path and reach your goal faster.
+It is true that taking action is better than not doing anything, but if you take educated and smart action it would improve the probabilities that start on the right path finding the perfect approach to weight loss and reach your goal faster.